Woman checks credit card account on phone

 Avoid overspending

-Think twice before withdrawing cash from your credit card
+Think twice before withdrawing cash from your first credit card

-credit card cash advance may help you out of a tight spot, but you should use a cash advance sparingly.
-Unlike a regular purchase, there’s rarely a grace period for a cash advance, so interest accrues when it posts to your account.
-In addition, credit card issuers usually apply a transaction fee (often 3% or more of the cash advance amount), and interest is typically higher than the APR (annual percentage rate) on regular purchases.
+credit card cash advance may help you out of a tight spot, but you should use this option sparingly.
+Unlike a regular purchase, there's rarely a grace period for a cash advance, so interest accrues when it posts to your account.
+In addition, credit card issuers usually apply a transaction fee (often 3% or more of the cash advance amount), and interest is typically higher than the standard purchase APR (annual percentage rate).

 Learn about your credit card rewards program